 |General Production VSM Template||Production Control VSM Template||Sample VSM Template|

 How to Create Value Stream Mapping Diagram with Software?

-With an easy diagram software, you can quickly create any vsm diagrams even without professional drawing skills.
-Here we gonna show you how to draw a part of a VSM diagram as an example, then you can have a try to add more details based on your needs:
+With an easy-to-use VSM diagram software, you can quickly create any vsm diagrams even without professional drawing skills.
+Here we gonna show you how to draw a VSM diagram, then you can try to add more details based on your needs:

 Step 1.
 Open a Blank Page